25 Cooking Techniques Everyone Should Know

 Boiling:

-Boiling is a moist-heat cooking method that Involves cooking food in a liquid at or near its boiling (100C or 212F).
-It is commonly used for cooking pasta, rice, grains and vegetables.
-Boiling cooks the food quickly and evenly, softening the texture and infusing it with a flavour of the cooking liquid.
-It is important to control the cooking time to avoid over cooking or making the food mushy.
+Boiling is a method of cooking with moist heat in which food is actually cooked by immersing it in a liquid that is at or near boiling (100°C or 212°F).
+It is most commonly used for cooking pasta, rice, grains, and other vegetables.
+Boiling facilitates rapid and uniform cooking of the food; in addition, it softens its texture and embraces its flavor with that of the cooking liquid.
+Controlling the cooking time is essential to avoid overcooking so the food remains moist.

 Simmering: